DanielJDufour/geowarp/README.md

   // width of the output image in pixels
   out_width: 256,

+  // horizontal and vertical resolution
+  // resolution of [0.25, 0.25] (i.e. 25%) means that you sample once for every 4 x 4 pixels
+  // this is useful if you need your output to be a certain height or width (like 256 x 256)
+  // but don't necessarily want to render data at that high resolution
+  out_resolution: [0.5, 0.5],

   // method for sampling pixels
   // current supported methods are:
   // "near", "vectorize", "near-vectorize", "bilinear", "max", "mean", "median", "min", "mode", "mode-max", "mode-mean", "mode-median", and "mode-min"